LiveSplit/LiveSplit/README.md

 **Video Component:** With the Video Component, you can play a video from a local file alongside your run.
 The video will start when you start your run and stop whenever you reset.
 You can also specify at what point the video should start at.

-**SpeedRunsLive Racing:** In LiveSplit, you are able to start and join races on [SpeedRunsLive](http://www.speedrunslive.com/) within LiveSplit itself.
+**Racing:** In LiveSplit, you are able to start and join races on [SpeedRunsLive](http://www.speedrunslive.com/) or [racetime.gg](https://racetime.gg/) within LiveSplit itself.
 The timer automatically starts when the race begins and automatically writes ``.done`` whenever you complete the race.
 Also, you are able to compare your current run with the other runners during the race, as long as they use LiveSplit as well.

 **Comparisons:** In LiveSplit, you are able to dynamically switch between multiple comparisons, even mid-run.
 You can either compare your run to comparisons that you define yourself or compare it to multiple automatically generated comparisons, like your Sum of Best Segments or your average run.
 While racing on [SpeedRunsLive](http://www.speedrunslive.com/), comparisons for the other runners are automatically generated as well.